-Cretan cuisine is renowned for its delicious recipes and local ingredients.
+Cretan cuisine is well-known for its delicious recipes and local ingredients.
 Some of the most famous Cretan dishes are: dakos, kaltsounia, kochlioi (snails), staka, tsigariasto (goat stew), and pilafi.
 You can find them in most of the island’s tavernes and restaurants.

 Raki, or tsikoudia as it is also called by locals, is a typical welcome drink and accompanies most meals in Crete.
 So, be prepared to do a fair amount of shots during your trip!

 Food in Naxos is one of the top reasons to visit the island.
 Naxos produces a variety of local products of exquisite taste!
 Some of the most famous dishes in Naxos are giachnada (eggplant stew with potatoes), provatses (pork fricassee with onion and dill), sefoukloti (local spinach pie), as well as rooster cooked with wine.

 You should also taste the delicious graviera cheese as well as the kitro liqueur made from citrus leaves.